Terms & Conditions of Business

 Support Staff : £50.00 plus VAT

-Fees are calculated based on the hourly rate divided into ten units of 6 minutes each.
+Fees are calculated for time spent working on your file based on the hourly rate divided into ten units of 6 minutes each.

 Standard letters, e-mails, text messages and telephone calls in and out are charged for linked to the hourly rate with a minimum charge of £15.00 and maximum of £40.00 per unit plus VAT depending upon who looks after the various aspects of the case.